Downland, Forest, Heathland, Meadow

 We are proud to have been running NNAS courses for the past nine years and are recognised as one of the region’s leading providers.

 Learning is informal and relaxed, with plenty of practical experience out in the South Downs, within a small group of up to 8 people.
 We cover around 6 to 8 miles each day, following paths across farmland, valleys, riversides, woodland, hills and moorland in the Sussex countryside.

 The Silver Award builds on skills and techniques and develops confidence in navigation, so that on completion, participants will be able to safely plan and follow a route with some sections away from paths and tracks.
 By the end of the course attendees will be able to:

-Duration: Three full days (typically 09.30-16.30, (dates from October to February (GMT) will include an element of night navigation on Day 2 so will have a slightly later start and finish time).
+Duration: Three full days (typically 09.30-16.30, (dates from October to February (GMT) may include an element of night navigation on Day 2 so will have a slightly later start and finish time).

 Location: South Downs

 For NNAS Silver courses we work at a maximum ratio of 1:8

 It is recommended that you contact us prior to enrolling on this course, so we can understand your level of navigation experience and ensure that this course is a suitable route for you.